-A: Barr Engineering who was hired in May of 2021 to design the first 35% of the construction plans will answer the following questions as their plans are developing.
+A: Barr Engineering was hired in May of 2021 to design the construction plans.
+They have answered the below questions but are still refining their design work.
+Some of this information may change in the future.

 - 1. What type of dredging will occur to remove the sediment?

-- 2. Where are the dredge sediment sites?

-- 3. Will there be a draw down feature added to or near the spillway, and when can the draw down happen?

-- 4. How long will the dredge work take?

-- 5. How much will the dredge project cost?
+(A: Mechanical) - 2.
+Where are the dredge sediment sites?
+(A: Firesteel Park) - 3.
+Will there be a draw-down feature added to or near the spillway, and when can the draw-down happen?
+(A: Yes likely in the side wall of the spillway and drawdowns would take place typically in the fall of the year but may include the summer and winter for the full lake drawdown.) - 4.
+How long will the dredge work take?
+(A: Likely the lake may be drawn down for 18 months) - 5.
+How much will the dredging project cost?
+(A: Initial Estimates are between \$15 to \$23 Million)

-With these details, the city will determine if the project is financially feasible and how to fund the project.
-The funding mechanism has not been fully determined yet but may come from some combination of low interest loans, bonding capacity, sale of the Kelley House, grant funds, fundraising from Friends of the Firesteel, and more.
+The funding mechanism has not been fully determined yet but will likely come from a combination of low-interest loans, bonding capacity, sale of the Kelley House which has a current offer, grant funds, fundraising from Friends of the Firesteel, and more.